Requex.me LogoRequex.me

 While Discord channel webhooks are for sending TO Discord, Discord also sends outgoing events when you configure Interactions or Event Subscriptions for your bot.
 In these cases, Discord sends HTTP POST requests to YOUR endpoint.

 Use Requex.me to capture these outgoing events and inspect their payloads.
 This is essential for debugging slash commands, button interactions, and modal submissions.
+For Discord-specific payload testing and message formatting, see the dedicated Discord webhook tester tool.

 1. Visit requex.me and copy your unique URL.